ItsKagame/RETAIL-DEMAND-PREDICTION/README.md

 # Retail Demand Prediction Using Random Forest Model

 This project involves developing a predictive model for estimating product demand in the retail sector using machine learning techniques.
 The model leverages historical sales data and applies the Random Forest algorithm to create accurate and reliable demand forecasts.
-The model was also deployed in a simple web application using **Streamlit** in the file ```bash pred_app.py ```.
+The model was also deployed in a simple web application using **Streamlit** in the file ``` pred_app.py ```.

+For more detailed information, please refer to the file 'Project Documentation.pdf' included in this repository.

 ## Table of Contents
 - [Introduction](#introduction)